MaksymBaikovets/AndroidSimplify/README.md

 ## Disclimer

-This program was written by Maksym Baikovets."
+This program was written by Maksym Baikovets.
-All you done here are under your responsibility."
+All you done here are under your responsibility.
 So, don't blame me if something went wrong.
-Thanks for using!"
+Thanks for using!

 ## Instructions